SatadalAI/SATA_UtilityNode/README.md

 - **Preview Navigation:** Enables smooth pan and zoom for large images in the ComfyUI preview panel.
 - **User Experience:** Makes inspecting high-res outputs fast and intuitive.

+### 📏 Resolution Machine

+- **Model-aware Resolution Selection:** Choose from a list of recommended resolutions for each supported model.
+- **Auto-populate Width/Height:** Selecting a resolution automatically fills in the correct width and height.
+- **Manual Override:** You can manually set width/height, which clears the preset selection.
+- **Supports Many Models:** Includes presets for SD1.5, SDXL, Illustrious XL, Pony XL, Flux.1 Dev, Qwen-Image, Wan2.2-S2V, SD3.5 Large, Lumina-Image 2.0, and more.
+- **UI Integration:** Intuitive dropdowns for model and resolution selection in the ComfyUI interface.

 ---